overflocat/Object-Detection-and-Image-Processing-for-Visual-Content-Creation/index.md

 ## Image Processing

 After we find the object in the images, we could do some image processing on the desired area by referring to the segmentation mask of the objects.
-Some rough ideas could be easily thought out, like blurring the detected parts - this is a common need when processing videos, for instance, in some situations we want to blur all human faces or license plate in the video.
+Some rough ideas could be easily thought out, like blurring the detected parts - this is a common need when processing videos, for instance, in some situations we want to blur all human faces or license plates in the video.
 Some other image processing methods could also be applied, like the color splash filter we have mentioned above, pixelation, or even the style transfer proposed by Gatys et al. Applying image processing methods seems easy, but it could also be challenging, as we only want to apply it on desired parts of the image, and the processed part should also be consistent with the whole image.
 I will introduce more about this part in details in the next section.

 # Method